Roundell Palmer, 1st Earl of Selborne

 Roundell Palmer, 1st Earl of Selborne, PC, FRS (27 November 1812 – 4 May 1895) was an English lawyer and politician.
 He served twice as Lord High Chancellor of Great Britain.

 Background and education

 Palmer was born at Mixbury in Oxfordshire, where his father, William Jocelyn Palmer, was rector.
 His mother Dorothea was daughter of the Rev. William Roundell of Gledstone Hall, Yorkshire.
 William Palmer and Edwin Palmer were his brothers.
 He was educated at Rugby School and Winchester College.

 Palmer proceeded to the University of Oxford, matriculating from Christ Church, moving to Trinity College upon winning a scholarship there, and becoming a fellow of Magdalen College in 1834.
 He graduated BA in 1834 and MA in 1836.
 While at Oxford he became a close friend of the hymnist and theologian, Frederick William Faber.
-At Oxford he won the Chancellor's Prize for Latin Verse in 1831, the Ireland Scholarship in Greek and the Newdigate Prize in 1832, and the Chancellor's Latin Essay Prize in 1835.
+At Oxford he won the Chancellor's Prize for Latin Verse in 1831, the Ireland Scholarship in Greek and the Newdigate Prize in 1832, the Eldon Law Scholarship in 1834 and the Chancellor's Latin Essay Prize in 1835.
 He was President of the Oxford Union in 1832.